PletcherLab/FLIC_R_Code/Readme.md

 Let us know if you have an interesting use for the FLIC or if you have a request for a new implementation

+### Notes
+Portions of this code were used in the analyses presented in Weaver et al., eLife, 2023 (DOI: https://doi.org/10.7554/eLife.84537.3)